shashankiitbhu/audiobox-aesthetics/README.md

 However, portions of the project are available under separate license terms: [https://github.com/microsoft/unilm](https://github.com/microsoft/unilm) is licensed under MIT license.

 ## Citation
-If you found this repository useful, please use the following BibTeX entry.
+If you found this repository useful, please use the following BibTeX entry. (will include arXiv link soon)

 ```
 @article{tjandra2025aes,